General Dentistry Tulsa, OK

 Sports Mouthguard

 A custom sports mouthguard is a protective device made to fit over your upper teeth and gums.
 This mouthguard helps prevent injuries to your teeth and gums during contact sports, like football, hockey, or basketball.
-If you have braces or other dental work, a custom mouthguard adds an extra layer of protection, reducing the risk of damage and keeping your orthodontic treatment on track.
+If you have braces or other dental work, a custom mouthguard adds an extra layer of protection.
+It reduces the risk of damage and keeping your orthodontic treatment on track.

 Emergency Dental Care

 Dental emergencies can happen at any time.
-Whether it’s a severe toothache, a broken tooth, or even a knocked-out tooth, quick care can make a big difference.
-Our emergency dental services are designed to provide prompt relief, protect your oral health, and restore your smile.
+Whether you have a severe toothache, a broken tooth, or even a knocked-out tooth, quick care can make a big difference.
+Our emergency dental services can provide prompt relief, protect your oral health, and restore your smile.

 Laser Dentistry

 Dental lasers are a modern tool we use for a variety of treatments.
 We use lasers to remove excess gum tissue and treat gum disease.
-Laser dentistry treatments are typically quick, precise, and comfortable, with a faster healing time than traditional methods.
+Laser dentistry treatments are quick, precise, and comfortable.
+They provide a faster healing time than traditional methods.

 Dental Sedation

 If you feel anxious about visiting the dentist or have a long-term procedure, dental sedation can help you stay calm and comfortable.
-Sedation options allow you to relax during your appointment, making dental care easier and less stressful.
+Sedation options allow you to relax during your appointment to make dental care easier and less stressful.
 It’s a great option for patients with dental anxiety or those needing more complex treatments.

 Tooth Extraction